 A couple of the key attractions, in addition to the famous Murray River, include the Murray Art Museum (MAMA), Monument Hill, Albury Railway Station, Lake Hume and the Hume Dam.

 Either town could also act as a great spot for an overnight stop as well, should you need to split the trip between Sydney and Melbourne over two (or more days).
 I’ve done it a couple of times when I’ve had to travel between the two cities during obscure hours.

 Glenrowan, Victoria – Ned Kelly

 Another one of the “big things” to see on the drive between Sydney and Melbourne is a special tribute to famous bushranger Ned Kelly.

-You’ll also find an assortment of cafes and restaurants along the main road.
+Should you be looking for some food, snacks or anything else for that matter, you will also find an assortment of cafes and restaurants along the main road.
 As well as plenty of places to pick up Ned Kelly souvenirs.

 That wraps up my picks for the best places to stop along the Hume Highway between Sydney and Melbourne.
-Have driven along the Hume Highway before?
-Have your own suggestions on good places to stop?
-Let me know with a comment below.

 Want to keep up to date with all the latest Got Lost! adventures?
 Make sure you follow along on Facebook, Twitter and Instagram.
 If you’d like to get in touch for any reason head on over to my contact page.